EndToEndLabCR/documentation-docs-markdown/README.md

 ## ✨ Features

-- Curated documentation for each technology in my stack
+- Curated documentation for each technology in our stack
 - Best practices and code snippets
 - Setup and configuration guides
 - Troubleshooting tips